 Inheritance tax impact in cross-border estates: leaving your Swiss or UK property to your heirs

-In this fifth and final part of our series, we are taking a look at the inheritance tax rules which are activated on the passing of Swiss or UK real estate to heirs on death, including the important impact of the UK/Swiss tax treaty on inheritance tax.
+In this fifth and final part of our cross-border estates series, we are taking a look at the inheritance tax rules which are activated on the passing of Swiss or UK real estate to heirs on death, including the important impact of the UK/Swiss tax treaty on inheritance tax.

-To recap our series: in Parts One and Two we focussed on lifetime tax considerations for purchasing property in Switzerland or the UK, and in Parts Three and Four we looked at what happens in particular to the succession a Swiss property on the death of its UK owner, and the practical aspects of transferring a Swiss property on the death of its non-Swiss owner.
+To recap our cross-border series: in Parts One and Two we focussed on lifetime tax considerations for purchasing real estate in Switzerland or the UK, and in Parts Three and Four we looked at what happens in particular to the succession of Swiss real estate on the death of its UK owner, and the practical aspects of transferring Swiss real estate on the death of its non-Swiss owner.

 Succession v. inheritance tax

 A first key point to note is that succession and inheritance tax, although intimately connected, are not the same thing.
 Succession is who inherits, and inheritance tax is the tax paid as a result of the passing of assets.
 So although both are in principal connected with a death, it is often that the succession and tax rules of one jurisdiction are not aligned with another which makes dealing with cross-border estates all the more complicated.
-We do not intend to discuss the complexities of succession rules here, save to note that even if a jurisdiction is not competent to rule on the succession of an estate, it does not necessarily follow that they will not seek to apply inheritance tax to the same estate.
+We do not intend to discuss the complexities of succession rules here, save to note that even if a jurisdiction is not competent to rule on the succession of an estate, it does not necessarily follow that they will not seek to apply inheritance tax to the same assets.

 I am a Swiss tax resident owning UK residential property.
 How will this be subject to inheritance taxes on my death?